Israel intensifies strikes across Gaza on Palm Sunday and hits a hospital in the north

 Hospital director Dr. Fadel Naim said the emergency room, pharmacy and surrounding buildings were severely damaged, affecting over 100 patients and dozens of staff.
 He said in a post on X they had been warned in advance.

-Israel said it struck a command and control center used by Hamas at the hospital, without providing evidence.
-Hamas in a statement denied the allegations.
+Palm Sunday commemorates Jesus’ entry into Jerusalem, and worshipers in Gaza City marked it in a church whose gilded trim and intact walls were a contrast to the widespread debris elsewhere.

-Associated Press video showed the hospital’s caved-in roof surrounded by debris.
+Associated Press video showed the hospital’s caved-in roof surrounded by rubble.
 The health ministry’s director general, Dr. Munir al-Boursh, said patients had been carried outside in beds and slept in the streets.

 “Nothing was left safe.
 Nothing was left safe inside the hospital, or all over Gaza,” said Mohammad Abu Nasser, an injured man who sat on his bed outdoors and looked at the destruction.